Solar Roof FAQs

-A. Yes, For tax year 2020 there is a 26% Investment Tax Credit available that applies to a large portion of a Solar Roof installation and all of a Powerwall installation when done as part of a solar project.
-This credit will be reduced to 22% in 2021 and is currently scheduled to expire for residential projects beginning in 2022.
+A. Yes, For the tax year 2022 there is a 26% Investment Tax Credit available that applies to a large portion of a Solar Roof installation and all of a Powerwall installation when done as part of a solar project.
 The credit applies based on the year construction commences.

 To see what your estimated tax credit would be from Hawaii and ITC, use on our online Tesla Solar Roof Calculator.

 Q. How much does the Solar Roof cost?

 Q. What types of roofs are a good fit for the Tesla Solar Roof system?

 A. The system is designed to be installed on nearly any common sloped roof design in the market today.
 The system has the best value and most competitive installed pricing when a roof has a few large rectangular slopes with good south-facing exposures.
 We find that roofs with an excessive amount of hips and valleys or with a large number of dormers or a large proportion of small slopes are extremely labor-intensive leading to an unusually high installation cost.

 Q. What areas do you service?

 A. We provide excellent service on Oahu, Maui, Kauai, and the Big Island of Hawaii.